Syrian Coastal Mountain Range: Geography

 The western slopes catch moisture-laden winds from the Mediterranean Sea and are thus more fertile and more heavily populated than the eastern slopes.
-The Orontes River flows north alongside the range on its eastern verge in the Ghab valley, a 64 km longitudinal trench, and then around the northern edge of the range to flow into the Mediterranean.
+The Orontes River flows north alongside the range on its eastern verge in the Ghab Plain, a 64 km longitudinal trench, and then around the northern edge of the range to flow into the Mediterranean.
 South of Masyaf there is a large northeast-southwest strike-slip fault which separates An-Nusayriyah Mountain from the coastal Mount Lebanon and the Anti-Lebanon Mountains of Lebanon, in a feature known as the Homs Gap.

 Between 1920 and 1936, the mountains formed parts of the eastern border of the Alawite State within the French Mandate for Syria and the Lebanon.